 Digital hygrometers measure air humidity through a sensor.
 The sensor can either be integrated with the display or connected to it by a cable or by a wireless connection.
 Their disadvantage is that they depend on electricity and a battery.

-Wireless models are especially convenient to check the relative humidity in a non-
+Wireless models are especially convenient to check the relative humidity in a non-transparent container without having to

-The price of hair or digital hygrometers range from a few euros to a few hundred euros, depending on brand, accuracy and functionalities.
+The price of hair or digital hygrometers range from a few euros to a few hundred euros, depending on brand, accuracy, functionalities.
 The lower price range may be less accurate.
 If you acquire several of them, you can measure the air humidity in the same place with all of them to find those who are too far off-target and discard those.

-Some bluetooth digital hygrometers come with a data-logger, which stores data at regular intervals (e.g. every minute, every 15min or every hour...) over time.
+Some Bluetooth digital hygrometers come with a data-logger, which stores data at regular intervals (e.g. every minute, every 15min or every hour...) over time.
 This is useful if you want to know exactly how the hygrometry evolved over time, for example if you want to compare the drying curves when using two different drying techniques.
-The bleutooth enables reading the data logger on distance and from a visually closed container.
+The Bleutooth enables reading the data logger on distance and from a visually closed container.

-Sheet 5: Vacuum sealers and oxygen absorbers
+Sheet 5: Equipment for vacuum-packing and absorbing oxygen

-Vacuum-sealing is a simple and efficient way to keep seeds dry and reduce oxygen levels around the seed.
-Be mindful of two things when vacuum-sealing:
+Vacuum-packing is a simple and efficient way to keep seeds dry and reduce oxygen levels around the seed.
+Be mindful of two things when vacuum-packing:

-- ✓ Make absolutely sure your seeds are dry (less than 35% eRH), otherwise you will trap moisture with the seed. - ✓ Use pouches of trilaminate material, which is hermetic to air, water vapour and oxygen.
+- ✓ Make absolutely sure your seed is dry (less than 35% eRH), otherwise you will trap moisture with the seed. - ✓ Use pouches of trilaminate material, which is hermetic to air, water vapour and oxygen.
 Also known as mylar, this material is a combination of thin polymer (plastic) and aluminium layers.
-Plastic pouches as used in home kitchens or butcher shops are not appropriate, as humidity and oxygen eventually get in.
+Plastic pouches as used in home kitchens or butcher shops are not appropriate, as humidity eventually gets in.

-Trilaminate polymer-aluminium pouches are available in diverse sizes and colours, for example in different online shops.
+Trilaminate polymer-aluminium pouches are available in diverse sizes and colours, for example in diverse online shops.